haesemeyer-bbw/dns-blocklists/README.md

 #### :slot_machine: **Gambling - Mini version** <a name="gamblingmini"></a>

 A size-optimised version of the Gambling Medium list.
-This list only contains domains that have been found on Top 1M lists (Umbrella, Cloudflare, Tranco, Chrome, ...) in the last 12 months.
+This list only contains domains that have been found on Top 1/10M lists (Umbrella, Cloudflare, Tranco, Chrome, BuiltWith, Majestic, DomCop).

 |             | Light | Normal | Pro | Pro++ | Ultimate |
 |:-----------:|:-----:|:------:|:---:|:-----:|:--------:|